 Tour Type : Women Only

 **** HURRY!
-SIGN UP WITH A $600 DEPOSIT BY 11/15/2014 AND SAVE $100!!
+SIGN UP WITH A $600 DEPOSIT BY 11/29/2014 AND SAVE $100!!
+Need a lower deposit amount with the holidays around the corner?
+Contact us before you sign up.
 Do you love the ocean?
 Have you always been curious about the sea and the animals that live in it, but were unsure of how to explore it safely?
 Are you seeking a group adventure with the right amount of R&R and structured activities?
 If you answered yes to these questions, then you have to join us on this unforgettable experience.
 Our guides and naturalists will introduce you to snorkeling, kayaking, and desert hiking so that you can safely explore and interact with some of the most amazing and seemingly other-worldly creatures on the planet both above and below the waterline.

 Who said you have to go across the world to have one of the best trips of your life?
 Come to La Paz in Baja California Sur, Mexico.
 The capital city of the state of Baja Sur is not only considered a safe place in Mexico, but is ranked as one of the safest cities in North America.
 From here, travel with us by boat to Espiritu Santo Island, a World Heritage Site.
 You’ll get off the grid, onto the beach, into the water and experience one of the most biologically diverse marine systems in the world, the Sea of Cortez.